Inzhenerka/docs.getdbt.tech/website/docs/docs/core/connect-data-platform/bigquery-setup.md

 - BigQuery Data Editor
 - BigQuery User

-BigQuery with dbt Fusion engine also requires users to have the following permission:
+BigQuery with <Constant name="fusion_engine" /> also requires users to have the following permission:
 - BigQuery Read Session User (provides access to the storage read API)

 Required roles and permissions for BigQuery DataFrames: